MERS outbreak: Saudi Arabia

 On 28 May 2013, the Saudi Ministry of Health reported five more cases of MERS-CoV.
 The cases had been "recorded among citizens in the Eastern Region, ranging in age from 73 to 85 years, but they have all chronic diseases."
 With this announcement, the unofficial global case count reached 49 while the death toll stood at 24 according to the CDC.
 As of 26 June 34 deaths have been recorded in the kingdom.

 On 1 August 2013, the World Health Organization announced three new MERS-CoV cases in that Saudi Arabia, all of them in women, two of whom were healthcare workers.
 "With the three new cases, Saudi Arabia's posted MERS tally increases to 74 cases with 39 deaths.
 The cases raise the WHO's MERS count to 94 cases and 46 deaths."

 On 31 October 2013, the WHO announced that three patients in Saudi Arabia died of MERS.
 The patients were one woman and two men and "all had underlying medical conditions but all reported having had no contact with animals before falling ill".

 Early on 23 April 2014, 11 new cases including a first case for Mecca were reported by the Health Ministry.
 An additional 13 cases were reported on the same day.
 With the additional reported cases, there were now a total of 285 cases with 83 deaths in the Kingdom.

 A hospital-related outbreak in Riyadh brought the total in Saudi Arabia to 1,115 cases and 480 fatalities as of 18 August 2015.
 Since May 2015, most of the cases had occurred at the King Abdulaziz Medical City, a large national guard hospital.

 On 18 June 2018, the World Health Organization (WHO) reported that there were 75 laboratory-confirmed MERS cases in Saudi Arabia.

 Hajj

 Due to fears of the MERS virus, attendance in the Hajj in 2013 was lower than the previous year.
 The Saudi government asked "elderly and chronically ill Muslims to avoid the hajj this year" and restricted the number of people allowed "to perform the pilgrimage".

 Saudi Health Minister Abdullah Al-Rabia said "that authorities had so far detected no cases among the pilgrims" of MERS.
-However, the Spanish government, in November 2013, reported a woman in Spain, who had recently traveled to Saudi Arabia for the Islamic pilgrimage, contracted the disease.
+However, the Spanish government, in November 2013, reported that a woman in Spain, who had recently traveled to Saudi Arabia for the Islamic pilgrimage, had contracted the disease.